 In Year Admissions (i.e. all applications for existing year groups)

 All In-Year applications must be made directly to the school using the application form which is available to download from the school website or as a paper copy from the School Office.
 If no form is submitted the Governing Body will not be able to process the application.
 See link below for application form:

 All applications will be considered by the Admissions Committee and applicants will be sent a written decision by post within 20 school days of receipt of the In-Year application form, or receipt of any subsequent information (submitted to support the application) where this is deemed necessary in order to determine the admission decision.
 If an application is refused, the decision letter will set out the reasons for refusal and explain how to appeal against the Admissions Committee decision.

 If a place is offered, the applicant will be asked to confirm acceptance in writing within ten school days of receipt, following which the place will remain available for 28 school days from the date of the decision letter.
 If the child concerned is not attending school after this time frame, the Admissions Committee will write to the original applicant with a view to withdrawing the offer.

 The Governing Body/Trust supports fair access to school for all children.
 If a suitable place cannot be secured using the normal admission arrangements as the child meets the Council’s Fair Access criteria, a school place will be identified for the child by the Area Placement Panel in accordance with Bath and North East Somerset’s Fair Access Protocol.
 The Fair Access Protocol does not override the right of Parents/Carers to state a preference for a school place.

-The in-years admission application form which is available from each school or to download from the school website or from the home local authority sets out the procedure for determining whether a child complies with the FAP criteria.
+The link below will take you to the ‘in-years admission application form’.
+It sets out the procedure for determining whether a child complies with the FAP criteria.

 Where there are more applications at any one time than there are places available, priority will be determined by applying the Admissions criteria set out above.